everestial/vcfparser/docs/metadata.rst

 Advanced Tutorial on vcf parser module showing most of the functions.

-Let's first import ``VcfParser`` module and instantiate an vcf object by passing vcf file as an argument.
+Let's first import ``VcfParser`` module and instantiate an vcf object by passing \*.vcf file as an argument.

 Initial setup:
 ^^^^^^^^^^^^^^